nextmat/yui-rails/README.md

 # YUI-rails

-CAVEAT: Still working out some kinks...

 No-hassle integration of YUI with the Rails 3.1 asset pipeline.

 ## Usage

 This gem vendors the latest YUI 3 for easy use.

-Start with the installation instructions below.

-By default the YUI base file will be added to your asset pipeline so you can use it immediately.
-Other files can be added as needed.
+Once installed, add YUI to your app by adding:

+    //= require yui

+To your `app/assets/javascripts/application.js`.

+You can use debug or pre-minimized versions by requiring `yui-debug` or `yui-min`.

 ## Requirements

-As long as you are using Rails 3.1 or greater you should be good.
+Rails 3.1 or greater.

+## Installation

+### Existing Rails project

+Add the gem to your `Gemfile`:

+    gem 'yui-rails'

+Update your gem bundle:

+    $ bundle install

-## Installation while setting up a new Rails project
+### New Rails project

-You can use the --javascript flag with rails to specify your preferred library when creating a new rails project.
+You can use the `--javascript` flag with rails to specify your preferred library when creating a new rails project.
 For example:

-    rails foo --javascript=yui
+    rails new foo --javascript=yui

 This will create a new project named 'foo' with yui-rails already installed.

-In your `app/assets/javascripts/application.js` there may also be a line that looks like:

-    //= require yui_ujs

-If so, remove it.

-## Installation after the fact

-Add the library to your gemfile

-    gem 'yui-rails'

-Update your gem bundle

-    bundle install

-Make sure the following line is in your `app/assets/javascripts/application.js`:

-    //= require yui

-Remove any lines that reference jquery as applicable.

-## Notes

-I'm still in the process of deciding exactly how much of the YUI library to vendor, this will likely be evolving in early releases.

 ## Credits